Zed1921/alx-low_level_programming/0x12-singly_linked_lists/README.md

 File: 3-add_node_end.c a function that adds a new node at the end of a list_t list.

 File: 4-free_list.c a function that frees a list_t list.

+File: 100-first.c a function that prints You're beat! and yet, you must allow,\nI bore my house upon my back!\n before the main function is executed.

+File: 101-hello_holberton.asm a 64-bit program in assembly that prints Hello, Holberton, followed by a new line.